-It is important to remind employees of best hygiene practices including washing their hands often with soap and water for at least 20 seconds.
-If soap and water are not readily available, use a hand sanitizer that contains at least 60 percent alcohol.
-Cover all surfaces of your hands and rub them together until they feel dry.
-Follow other Centers for Disease Control and Prevention (CDC) guidance for prevention recommendations.
-For your facility, increase frequency of cleaning and sanitizing per the CDC Environmental Cleaning and Disinfection guidance of all hard surfaces, including tables and counter tops that are being utilized by employees and patrons during pickup/delivery options.
+It is important to remind employees of best hygiene practices including washing their hands often with soap and water or if soap and water are not readily available, using a hand sanitizer that contains at least 60 percent alcohol.
+For your facility, increase frequency of cleaning and sanitizing all hard surfaces, including tables and counter tops that are being utilized by employees and patrons during pickup/delivery options.

 More Prepare & Prevent